 - Outside– some may find that being outside feels more spiritual or connected to them.
 If you are in a climate where you can be outside, perhaps just sitting outside and listening to the birds is your spiritual practice?
 Nature is amazing and that might just be enough for you.

 - Crystals and Essential Oils– there are so many things you can set up around you or use as part of a spiritual practice.
 A few things I have and do use are crystals and essential oils.
-Both have a certain energetic vibration.
-A certain energy to them.
+Both have a certain vibration or energy to them.
 I like to carefully chose the crystals on my nightstand, or that I hold when I meditate, for the energy they emit.
 I do the same with essential oils, choosing single oils or blends to use in a diffuser next to the bed.

 - An Alter– some people like to create their own ‘alter’ in the space where they are doing their spiritual practice.
 You can place whatever you’d like on your alter.
 Whatever feels right and has significance to you.
 Be it spiritual statues, crystals, pictures, urns, candles, incense, etc. Whatever you’d like to have there to look at while you sit in your practice.